 TCMs FOR THE TREATMENT OF HCC SYMPTOMS

 Anorexia, fatigue, weakness and right upper quadrant discomfort are the most common symptoms of HCC while ascites and jaundice are the most common signs[4].
 TCMs are often used in the treatment of these and the other features listed in Table 4.
-In a recent cluster analysis performed by Liu and Li[4], Endothelium Coreneum Gigeriae Galli (Jineijin) and Fructus Hordei Germinatus (Maiya) were the most commonly-used herbal medicines for treating anorexia; Radix Astragali Mongolici (Huangqi), fatigue and weakness; Rhizoma Corydalis Yanhusuo (Yanhusuo) and Fructus Toosendan (Chuanlianzi), right upper quadrant discomfort; Pericarpium Arecae (Dafupi), Polyporus (Zhuling) and Poria (Fuling), ascites and Herba Artemisiae Capillaris (Yinchen), jaundice[5].
+In a recent cluster analysis performed by Liu et al[4], Endothelium Coreneum Gigeriae Galli (Jineijin) and Fructus Hordei Germinatus (Maiya) were the most commonly-used herbal medicines for treating anorexia; Radix Astragali Mongolici (Huangqi), fatigue and weakness; Rhizoma Corydalis Yanhusuo (Yanhusuo) and Fructus Toosendan (Chuanlianzi), right upper quadrant discomfort; Pericarpium Arecae (Dafupi), Polyporus (Zhuling) and Poria (Fuling), ascites and Herba Artemisiae Capillaris (Yinchen), jaundice[5].
 Other herbal medicines used to treat less common symptoms and signs of HCC are also provided in Table 4.

 TCM FOR IMPROVED QUALITY OF LIFE AND SURVIVAL IN HCC PATIENTS